-Jack Dorsey Explains Why Twitter Didn't Block Alex Jones, Bucking Big Tech Trend
+Twitter CEO Jack Dorsey Explains Why Alex Jones Isn't Banned, In Big Tech Exception

 As NPR's David Folkenflik noted, "The ideas that Jones shares are particularly noxious, the idea that Sandy Hook massacre of schoolchildren was a hoax, the idea that 9/11 was an inside job, and other things."

-Jones is facing five defamation suits, as NPR's Bill Chappell and Anastasia Tsioulcas reported, most of them centering around comments on school shootings: "He has been accused of knowingly spreading false information about the Marjory Stoneman Douglas High School shooting this year, the violence in Charlottesville, Va., last year and the Sandy Hook Elementary School shooting in 2012."
+Jones is facing five defamation suits, as NPR's Bill Chappell and Anastasia Tsioulcas reported, most of them centering on comments about school shootings: "He has been accused of knowingly spreading false information about the Marjory Stoneman Douglas High School shooting this year, the violence in Charlottesville, Va., last year and the Sandy Hook Elementary School shooting in 2012."

 As for Twitter's rules, the company says that when it comes to abusive behavior: